In this post, I review the Tabak Especial Café con Leche cigar by Drew Estate.

 Already distinctive for a premium cigar because of its infused flavoring, the Tabak Especial Café con Leche also had two wrappers.
 A dark Maduro wrapper encased the foot and head, and a light shade-grown Connecticut leaf covered the middle.

-The Belicoso shape of the Tabak Especial Café con Leche is not my favorite.
+The Belicoso shape of the cigar is not my favorite.
 I like to punch a hole in the foot of my cigars, rather than cut off the cap.
 I find this the least obtrusive way to prepare the cigar.
 It usually allows for a sufficient draw while reducing the chance of damaging the wrapper.
 Few things can ruin a great smoke like a damaged cigar shedding pieces of tobacco into my mouth.

 The Belicoso shape, however, does not allow for a punch.
-So, I had to pull out my guillotine cutter and slice off the cap of the Tabak Especial Café con Leche.
+So, I had to pull out my guillotine cutter and slice off the cap.

-It was difficult to identify where the cap ended and where the main wrapper began on the Tabak Especial Café con Leche.
+It was difficult to identify where the cap ended and where the main wrapper began.
 Consequently, I was concerned about cutting off too much.
 My first cut was too conservative, resulting in a difficult draw.

 I was therefore forced to cut a little bit higher up on the head.
 Once I did, however, the issues alleviated.

 I enjoyed this fruitiness infused into the Tabak Especial Café con Leche.
-The reviewer in the video below apparently did not care for it, and I agree that it was a bit strong.
-I didn’t find it as overwhelming as she did, however, and I liked the contrasting flavors of fruitiness with the smoothness of the tobacco.
+It was a bit strong but not overwhelming.
+I liked the contrasting flavors of fruitiness with the smoothness of the tobacco.

 Evenness of the Burn

-The Tabak Especial Café con Leche lit easily.
+The cigar lit up easily.
 The burn started perfectly but quickly developed some unevenness as the wrapper transitioned from the dark Maduro to the light Connecticut shade-grown leaf.
 This, however, promptly evened out again.
 The cigar then maintained a consistent burn throughout most of the smoke.